isomerpages/moe-mayflowersec/newest-happenings/student-awards/_posts/2024-08-08-post-ITE’s Top Graduates of 2024: Chng Hong Xiang Roy.md

 to an outstanding graduate from each ITE College, who has achieved excellent course performance, participated actively in co-curricular activities and contributed to the well-being and development of his or her college.</p>
-<p>Roy is currently pursuing a Diploma in Infocomm &amp; MEdia Engineering
+<p>Roy is currently pursuing a Diploma in Infocomm &amp; Media Engineering
 at Nanyang Polytechnic.
 We believe his achievements will be an inspiration to our juniors in our school.</p>
 <h4>Programming is Life</h4>